Mark Andrews Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 - Andrews put together a 68-yard performance against the Chargers last week on five catches while being targeted six times and scoring one touchdown.

-- Andrews has grabbed 21 passes (on 27 targets) for 282 yards (94.0 per game) and three touchdowns over his last three outings.
+- Andrews has also added 21 grabs for 282 yards and three touchdowns over his last three games.
+He was targeted 27 times and put up 94.0 receiving yards per game.

 Andrews' Baltimore Teammates